Gun Safety Rules: 10 Essential Firearm Safety Rules Every Shooter Needs in 2026

-These four rules are the cornerstone of all shooting safety, compiled and popularized by Colonel Jeff Cooper, and universally adopted by the global shooting community.
-These rules must be followed 100% of the time, regardless of circumstances.
+These four firearm safety rules were compiled and popularized by Colonel Jeff Cooper, and have been universally adopted by the global shooting community, from the NRA and NSSF to military and law enforcement training programs worldwide.
+They must be followed 100% of the time, regardless of circumstances.

 Rule 1: Treat Every Firearm as if It Is Loaded